You only fail when you stop trying.

 The following is a check list I recommend for anyone who is suffering with hair loss:

 - Check Thyroid, Iron, Zinc, Vitamin D, B vitamins & Hormones with Doctor

-- Get Hair Analysis or the Dutch Test
+- Get Hair Analysis, GI Map and/or the Dutch Test

 - Improve Diet & Digestion